polygonben/polygonben.github.io/_posts/CTFs/2023-07-10-Chill-Hack.md

 ---
-title: "Try Hack Me: Chill Hack, detailed writeup"
+title: "Try Hack Me: Chill Hack - detailed writeup"
 categories:
   - CTF Writeups
 toc: true
 ---

 ## Reconnaissance
 ### Nmap

 I always start my challenges with a thorough nmap scanning covering all of the ports.
 So let's begin with that :)